 Call ahead to let your vet know that you’re coming.
 This can allow them to prepare for your arrival, including clearing out less-urgent patients if necessary and collecting all the necessary supplies for treating your cat.

 How Is Lily Toxicity Treated in Cats?

-Depending on your cat’s health situation, if you manage to get your cat to the vet within a few hours, they may try to induce vomiting, followed by administering activated charcoal to soak up any toxins that may be lingering in their stomach, and wash any remaining pollen off them.
+Depending on your cat’s health situation, if you manage to get your cat to the vet early enough, they may try to empty their stomach, administer activated charcoal to soak up any toxins that may be lingering in their stomach, and wash any remaining pollen off them.
 They will also get your cat on a drip to administer intravenous (IV) fluid therapy.

-IV treatment will probably be started because your cat’s kidneys will need plenty of fluid to prevent them from becoming damaged.
+IV treatment will likely be started because your cat’s kidneys will need plenty of fluid to support their function and prevent them from becoming damaged.
 This will also help flush the toxin out of your kitty’s system.
 Their urine output will be closely monitored, as this is one of the most important indicators of how your cat is faring.

 What Is the Prognosis for a Cat Suffering From Lily Toxicity?

 This is a hard question to answer.
 It depends on how much toxin your cat ingested and how long it took to get them treatment.
 Also, some cats seem to recover quicker and more completely than others.